zavocc/JakeyBot/README.md

 ## Jakey Bot
-Jakey Bot is a multi-model chatbot with personality, designed to give you access to popular AI chatbots from Google, OpenAI, Anthropic, Mistral right within Discord!
+Jakey Bot is a multi-model AI and music bot with personality, designed to give you access to popular AI chatbots from Google, OpenAI, Anthropic, Mistral right within Discord!

 ![Jakey Bot Banner](./assets/banner.png)

-This bot primarily uses Gemini through [the Gemini API](https://ai.google.dev) as well as other models from OpenAI, Anthropic, Mistral, or use [OpenRouter](https://openrouter.ai) for unified access to some models.
+This bot primarily uses Gemini through [the Gemini API](https://ai.google.dev) as well as other models from OpenAI, Anthropic, Mistral, or use [OpenRouter](https://openrouter.ai) for unified access to some models using LiteLLM!
 Combined with best Python and Discord APIs to create a helpful AI assistants

 ## Platform availability
 Jakey AI is available as Discord Bot.
 Other platforms is coming soon!